Whether you want to ride with a crew or be part of our administration, we are always looking for volunteers. Find out

 The First Aid Squad also has also served as a training site for programs from:

-In 2011 the Summit Volunteer First Aid Squad handled a total of 1,977 calls.
-Of these, 1,881 were emergencies, 47 were pre-arranged transportations, 20 were as standby services at fire scenes, and 29 were to cover special events in town.
-Our volunteer members logged a total of 4,759 hours on these calls putting 8,449 miles across our three ambulances and first response vehicle.
+In 2012 the Summit Volunteer First Aid Squad handled a total of 2,141 calls.
+Of these, 2,010 were emergencies, 67 were pre-arranged transportations, 18 were as standby services at fire scenes, and 46 were to cover special events in town.
+Our volunteer members logged a total of 4,958 hours on these calls putting 8430 miles across our four ambulances and first response vehicle.

 We also provide mutual aid in the surrounding communities to assist them when they are unable to answer an emergency call, and receive such help from surrounding communities when it is necessary in Summit.
-In 2011 Summit was able to assist surrounding towns 161 times during the past year, yet only required the assistance of other towns on 15 occasions, none of which was a first call.
+In 2012 Summit was able to assist surrounding towns 148 times.
+This level of assistance is a direct reflection of our healthy membership and dedication of our many volunteers.